chippmann/androidpublisher/GETTING_STARTED.md

 **Note:**
 It is necessary to separate the `generateVersionCodeForRelease` task from the `uploadReleaseToInternalTrack` task.
-Otherwise gradle can't pick up the changed versionCode
+Otherwise, gradle can't pick up the changed versionCode